Sports-related curses: Ice hockey

-On October 9, 2017, the Calgary Flames beat the Ducks 2–0, ending a NHL record 29 (25 in regular season) consecutive away game losing streak including the Stanley Cup Playoffs at the then Arrowhead Pond/Honda Center.

 Chicago Blackhawks

 A curse allegedly placed on the Chicago Blackhawks in 1927 by head coach Pete Muldoon when he was fired, stating that they would never again finish in first place.
 The "curse" was first mentioned in print in 1943 by Toronto sportswriter Jim Coleman.
 They would not finish in first place in their division (1928–1937) or in the single-division NHL (after 1938) until 1967, the final season of the Original Six era, despite winning the Stanley Cup three times since Muldoon supposedly "cursed" the team.
 However, immediately after this, Coleman admitted that he had completely fabricated the "curse" to break a writer's block.